Petross404/QHangman/README.md

-CMake Qt5 GUI Template
+QHangman
 ----------------------

-You need Qt5 and CMake 2.8.11 or higher
+You need Qt5 and CMake 3 or higher

 -- Build instructions --